rongyuhuang/practical-.net-for-financial-markets/doc/ch2.md

 results.
 Such diversion in the execution of programs to an unexpected state or inconsistent state is highly visible in multithreaded applications.
 This is because usually one copy of data is shared across multiple threads.
-So, when multiple threads read shared data at the same time and issue an update operation, then the last thread update is preserved, overwriting the previous thread’s update.64C H A P T E R 2 ■ T H E O R D E R - M AT C H I N G E N G I N E
+So, when multiple threads read shared data at the same time and issue an update operation, then the last thread update is preserved, overwriting the previous thread’s update.

 This is called a race condition and, if not handled properly, could result in corrupted data and could seriously hamper the overall flow of the application.
 To avoid race conditions, you must protect the code in such a way that it is accessible to only one thread at a time; in other words, the code must be